jitisha-a/jitisha-a/README.md

 hello!

-i'm a y1 computer engineering undergradaute @NUS. i enjoy learning new technologies and building cool stuff! check out profile to learn more about the things i have worked on :)
+i'm a y1 computer engineering undergradaute @NUS. i enjoy learning new technologies and building cool stuff! check out my profile to learn more about the things i have worked on :)

 ## ⚡️ Tech Stack